edelgrace/edelgrace.me/content/blog/2016-03-14-blogilates-beginners-workout-calendar-2-0-day-27.md

   * _Froggy Hop:_ I did the beginner's version of this move, solely because I didn't want to wake up my dad downstairs.
 This is the least intensive move in this video.
   * _Push Up Plank:_ I hate these so much!!!
 Halfway through, I had to switch from the advanced to beginner's version.
 Push ups are not my area of expertise.
   * _Inner Thigh Lunge:_ I'm not sure if it's because of yesterday's workout, but I felt actual pain doing these.
-I don't even remember what yesterday's workout was and if there were a lot of thighs involved&#8230;
+I don't even remember what yesterday's workout was and if there were a lot of thighs involved...
   * _Criss Cross Abs:_ I'm starting to love and hate this move.
 There is a lot of this move in today's workout.

 ### Video 2: Flat Belly Fat Burner